Spouse visa, Section 30 Residence Act

 Step 3: Attendance of the appointment (interview) and costs

-Once you have received an appointment, you must attend to present the relevant documents.
-If necessary, the embassy employee will also conduct a short interview with you to check the "plausibility" of the application and (if necessary) your language skills.
-The spouse visa costs 75 euros according to the fee schedule.
+Once you've received an appointment, you must attend to submit the relevant documents.
+If necessary, the embassy staff member will also conduct a brief interview with you to assess the plausibility of your application and (if necessary) your language skills.
+The spouse visa costs €75 according to the fee schedule.

 Step 4: Entry into Germany